ltratt/pizauth/README.md

-# pizauth: a background OAuth2 token requester
+# pizauth: an OAuth2 token requester daemon

-pizauth is a simple program for obtaining, handing out, and refreshing OAuth2 access tokens. pizauth is formed of two components: a persistent server which interacts with the user to obtain tokens, and refreshes them as necessary; and a command-line interface which can be used by programs such as [fdm](https://github.com/nicm/fdm) and [msmtp](https://marlam.de/msmtp/) to display OAuth2 access tokens.
+pizauth is a simple program for requesting, showing, and refreshing OAuth2 access tokens. pizauth is formed of two components: a persistent server which interacts with the user to request tokens, and refreshes them as necessary; and a command-line interface which can be used by programs such as [fdm](https://github.com/nicm/fdm) and [msmtp](https://marlam.de/msmtp/) to authenicate with OAuth2.
 Tokens are only ever stored in memory and are never persisted to disk.

 ## Quick setup